 This post is part of an ongoing series profiling speakers for our upcoming Health Innovation Summit.

-Join us and hear more from Dr. Leslie Saxon on her panel, “Can QS go Mainstream?”, at Health Innovation Summit.
+Join us and hear more from Dean Puliafito on his panel, Innovation from the Inside Out, on health innovation in academia, at Health Innovation Summit.

-Do you have you have any more questions for Dr. Saxon?
-Share them below and we will ask her on August 28th.
+Do you have you have any more questions for Dr. Puliafito?
+Share them below and we will ask him on August 28th.